felipecsl/ktnes/README.md

 ## Kotlin/Native implementation

 The emulator implementation using Kotlin/Native is not functional yet.
-To build the Android native library implementation, run:
+To build the Android native library implementation:

+- Set `ANDROID_HOME` to your Android SDK path (e.g. `/Users/jenny/Library/Android/sdk`).
-`./gradlew android:native-lib:copyLibs`
+- Run `./gradlew android:native-lib:copyLibs`

 If you did that correctly, you should be able to build and run directly from Android Studio.